 Key Recovery can be used to re-use or restore a users private key.
 Key recovery means that server generated keys (and the certificate) of a user is stored, encrypted, in the CAs database.
-The purpose of this is to be able to recover an encryption key if the user loses the key.
+The purpose of this is to be able to recover an encryption key if the user looses the key.
 Without possibility of key recovery encrypted data will be lost forever if the encryption key is lost.
 Key recovery should only be used for encryption keys and not authentication or signature keys, where this need for recovery does not exist.

 To enable key recovery using the Admin GUI:

 Create a new End Entity Profile and select use for Key Recoverable.

 Add users with this End Entity Profile.
 Use a keystore type other than User Generated, for example P12, and select Key Recoverable.

 Enroll the user with Create keystore in Public Web.
 A private and public key pair is now generated by the CA, encrypted and stored in CA database (KeyRecoveryData table).